radovskyb/watcher/README.md

 # Command

-`watcher` comes with a simple command which be installed when using the `go get` command from above.
+`watcher` comes with a simple command which is installed when using the `go get` command from above.

 ```
 Usage of watcher: